dprint/dprint/docs/home.md

 callExpr(1, 2, 3);
 ```

-If you would like to force something to be multi-line when `preferSingleLine` is `true`, then add a comment to the front:
+If you would like to force something to be multi-line when `preferSingleLine` is `true`, then add a comment to the front or beside an item:

 ```ts
 call(